 11 Legitimate Interest

 We may rely on a legitimate interest to process information.
 When we do this we will have assessed our legitimate interest to consider the rights and freedoms of the data subject.

-We rely on legitimate interest to train our staff so that they can provide an exceptional service to all of our clients.
+We rely on legitimate interest to process personal information for the purposes to train our staff so that they can provide an exceptional service to all of our clients.
 There may be scenarios relating to their engagement with you which we review with them as part of training and development.

 We rely on legitimate interests in some cases.
 For example, to invite you to certain events such as webinars and seminars.
 Our legitimate interest is to provide information to our clients and contacts that will support their use of our services, and that could be of benefit to them.
 We also rely on legitimate interest to send you marketing information, including offers and information about our services, if we believe they will be beneficial to you.

 12 Who Will We Share Your Personal Information With?

 We take client confidentiality very serious and will not share any information entered into any of our software or platforms unless required to do so by law.
 Other information we process we may share with:

 • Professional advisers, advisers and consultants that help us to manage ARKK and achieve our objectives as a business;

 • Training agencies that help us to develop our staff and services;